bcfalah/music-service-api/README.md

 1. Install postgresql and make sure it's running
 1. Configure application database: `cp ./config/database.yml.sample ./config/database.yml` and customize as required
 1. Run application setup: `./bin/setup` (It will install dependencies and prepare the database, among other things)
+1. Verify that all the tests are ok by running `bundle exec rspec spec`
 1. Start the application: `bundle exec rails server`

 **Applying updates:** Running `./bin/update` will apply missing updates